-When shopping around, many sites and stores will list two prices for the phone.
+When shopping around, many sites and stores will list two prices.

 The lower price is often a monthly payment plan which typically requires a credit check and allows you pay off the device over 2 years.

-While this is great for getting a newer phone without impacting your budget upfront, it also means you must maintain service with that carrier for the next two years as well.
+While this is great for getting a newer mobile without impacting your budget upfront, it also means you must maintain service with that carrier for the next two years as well.

 The window to get a refund or cancel your contract is only 14 days.

-If you choose to go with this type of deal, be sure to use your new phone often to uncover any concerns or questions you might have before you’re locked into the contract.
+If you choose to go with this type of deal, be sure to use your new device often to uncover any concerns or questions you might have before you’re locked into the contract.

-Paying for your phone upfront often removes this contract requirement.
-If the phone is also unlocked, you can switch between carriers if you do not like the service you receive.
+Paying for your mobile upfront often removes this contract requirement.
+If it is also unlocked , you can switch between networks if you do not like the service you receive.

-If you pay for your device in full and it isn’t already unlocked, most US carriers will unlock the phone for no charge once you meet their requirements.
+If you pay for your device in full and it isn’t already unlocked, most networks will unlock it for no charge once you meet their requirements.

-For more information on the benefits to buying an unlocked phone, consult our guide .
+For more information on the benefits to buying an unlocked mobiles, consult our guide .

 Choosing a Good Plan for Your Needs

-When you’re picking a plan to go with your phone, there’s a good chance the salesperson will try to convince you to take a package much larger than you need.
+When you’re picking a tariff to go with your mobile, there’s a good chance the salesperson will try to convince you to take a package much larger than you need.

 Where the big price differences lie is data.